Examination Prizes

 Dr Niro Jeyakumar | 2023 recipient

 Hi everyone, my name is Niro.
 I'm 27 years old, Sri Lankan Tamil, and I think I'm a pretty straightforward guy.
 I love my family, my friends, and my work.
-I have wanted to be a doctor ever since I can remember, and my passion in medicine is neurology, especially movement disorders.
+I've wanted to be a doctor ever since I can remember, and my passion in medicine is neurology, especially movement disorders.
 I love its clinical precision and the research mysteries that remain to be solved.
-I like to dream that one day I'll help uncover the pathogenesis of neurodegeneration and develop disease-modifying therapy.
-I think that if we can do that, we will change the world.
-And when we do, I hope that we will share our progress with everyone who needs it, in every corner of the globe, no matter their race, religion, income, or gender.
-I am so honoured to receive this prestigious award along the way.
-I have to give full credit to my family, my friends, and my mentors at Westmead Hospital - there is no better place to forge a real doctor.
+I dream that one day I'll help uncover the pathogenesis of neurodegeneration and develop disease-modifying therapy.
+I believe that if we can do that, we will change the world.
+And when we do, I hope we will share our progress with everyone who needs it—in every corner of the globe, regardless of race, religion, income, or gender.

 Examination Medal in Paediatrics & Child Health